minhld/leeservice/README.md

 - Kafka (partition optimization)
 - Circuit breaker and bulkhead
 - Integrating with Jacoco
-- Integrating with Cosmos DB
+- Integrating & optimizing with Cosmos DB
 - And more

 Configure Kafka